 with the following boundary values:

 Then $\graph[u]$ is a translator with boundary which contains the $z$-axis.
-By reflecting this graph about the $z$-axis we obtain a complete (without boundary), simply connected, translating soliton (see Fig. \ref{fig:pitchfork}) of finite entropy. \begin{Remark} Hoffman, Mart\'in and White have conjectured that any two functions solving \eqref{eq:pitchfork} differ by a constant. \end{Remark}
+By reflecting this graph about the $z$-axis we obtain a complete (without boundary), simply connected, translating soliton (see Fig. \ref{fig:pitchfork}) of finite entropy. \begin{Remark} Mart\'in, S\'aez, Tsiamis and White \cite{MSTW24} have proved that any two functions solving \eqref{eq:pitchfork} differ by a constant. \end{Remark}

 If $w>\pi$, the complete pitchfork of width $2w$ is a graph over a strip in the $(x,z)$-plane: